thriventures/StorageRoomKit/README.md

 The StorageRoom API Documentation (http://storageroomapp.com/documentation) contains further information about the web service.

-An **example Project** on how to use StorageRoomKit is available at http://github.com/thriventures/StorageRoomCatalog.
+An **Example Project** on how to use StorageRoomKit is available at http://github.com/thriventures/StorageRoomCatalog.

 StorageRoom without StorageRoomKit